auth0-blog/migrating-angularjs-features-to-angular/migrating-angularjs-features-to-angular.markdown

 }
 ```

-Our `items` property has a type annotation of `Object[]` signifying that it will be an array of objects.

 The selector for this component is `app-parent` because we need custom elements to be hyphenated as per the [W3C spec for custom elements](http://w3c.github.io/webcomponents/spec/custom/#prod-potentialcustomelementname) and [Angular Style Guide](https://angular.io/docs/ts/latest/guide/style-guide.html#!#02-07).
 Not doing so will result in errors; this is to prevent conflicts when W3C implements new tags in the future.

 The square brackets in `[data]` are one-way data binding punctuation.
 You can read more about [binding syntax in the Angular docs](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#binding-syntax).